-This chapter covers the steps required to install the X9DAX-7F/iF serverboard into the chassis, connect the data and power cables and install add-on cards.
+This chapter covers the steps required to connect the data and power cables and install add-on cards.
 All serverboard jumpers and connections are also described.
 A layout and quick reference chart are included in this chapter for your reference.
 Remember to completely close the chassis when you have finished working with the serverboard to better cool and protect the system.